Algeria names squad for Nations Cup - Nigeria Today

 Forwards: Baghdad Bounedjah (Al Sadd), Sofiane Hanni (Anderlecht), Riyad Mahrez, Islam Slimani (both Leicester City) and El Arabi Soudani (Dinamo Zagreb).

-The post Algeria names squad for Nations Cup appeared first on The Nation Nigeria.
+The post Algeria names squad for Nations Cup appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG